 African crested porcupines are 24 to 36 inches long, not counting their 3 to 6 ½ inch tail.
 They weigh between 22 and 66 pounds.
 They live about 20 years, both in the wild and in captivity.

 African crested porcupines are not endangered, but because they eat cultivated crops they are seen as agricultural pests.
 Farmers use dogs to hunt them or smoke them out of their burrows; in some areas, farmers illegally use poison to kill them.
 They are also killed for their quills, which are used as ornaments and talismans.
 In North Africa they are killed and sold to be used in traditional medicine.

 How you can help the African Crested Porcupine

 Help expand the Oregon Zoo's local and global conservation efforts by joining our Conservation Circle.
 Your donation will help build on the successes of the Future for Wildlife program, which has provided funding for conservation projects around the world since 1998.

 The Oregon Zoo's African crested porcupines Sharpie and Nolina live in the Africa Rainforest exhibit.

 Because they are rodents, their teeth keep growing throughout their lives, like beavers and rats.
 Keepers provide them with many opportunities to wear down their teeth.
-The zoo's gardeners bring them logs, sticks and leafy branches, and Sharpie and Nolina carry these around and chew the bark off of them.
+The zoo's horticulture team bring them logs, sticks and leafy branches, and Sharpie and Nolina carry these around and chew the bark off of them.
 Keepers also offer them antlers to carry around and chew.
 In the wild, porcupines have been known to collect and chew bones.
-Keepers keep the porcupines mentally stimulated by offering their daily diet in puzzle feeders and doing training sessions to maintain important behaviors like getting on a scale once a month for weight monitoring.
+The care team keeps the porcupines mentally stimulated by offering their daily diet in puzzle feeders and doing training sessions to maintain important behaviors like getting on a scale once a month for weight monitoring.